 Words by Rafe Arnott, image above courtesy IMDB.

-Soundtrack is a monthly column that examines the music of influential films in cinematic history.
-This month looks at Denis Villeneuve’s Arrival.
+Soundtrack is a column that examines the music of influential films in cinematic history.
+This instalment looks at Denis Villeneuve’s Arrival.

 Understanding how time limits and binds the human capacity for awareness is the key to breaking an interstellar code for a linguist and physicist in Canadian director Denis Villeneuve’s stark, contemporaneous and cerebral 2016 sci-fi thriller Arrival.